The web standards model

 In the house analogy, CSS is like the paint, wallpaper, carpets and paintings you'd use to make the house look nice.

 JavaScript is the programming language we use to add interactivity to websites, from dynamic style switching, to fetching updates from the server, right through to complex 3D graphics.
-The following simple JavaScript will store a reference to our paragraph in memory and change the text inside it:
+The following simple JavaScript store a reference to a paragraph in memory and change the text inside it:

 let pElem = document.querySelector("p");